New2-FT_LogoCaps

 HV10: Ocean Waves (Ross-Style)

 After finally finishing the "44-Year" painting, I started creating my own painting subjects again.
-Like all of the other "Re-Start" paintings, I then used inexpensive stretched canvas for the painting surface.
-Because of the flexibility of such a surface, however, I only did four more paintings on stretched canvas before switching to the archival-quality linen-covered wooden panels that I use today. {'HV12' is in a private collection and not available.}
+Like the other "Re-Start" paintings, I used inexpensive stretched canvas for my painting surface.
+Because of the inherent flexibility of such a surface, however, I only did four more paintings on stretched canvas before deciding to switch to the more expensive archival-quality linen-covered wooden panels that I use today. {'HV12' is in a private collection and not available.}

 HV11: Coastal Maine Lupine